-Submissions should fall into one of the following categories:
+Submissions should be between 500 and 750 words and be written in clear and accessible language.
+They should also fall into one of the following categories:

-- Digital History: consider the challenges and opportunities of doing history in public through digital sources, for example online or through other transparent, collaborative practices, or write about ideas on the internet and born-digital documents as sources of historical research;
+- Digital History: consider the challenges and opportunities of doing history in public through digital sources, or write about ideas on the internet and born-digital documents as sources of historical research.

 If you have any questions or would like to contribute, email email@example.com with your name and course, a brief outline of your proposed topic (50-100 words), and an estimated date by which you could submit.